Words have power.

 - Abolitionist teaching: tries to restore humanity for kids in schools.
 Abolitionist teachers are willing to put their reputation, home, and lives on the line for other people’s children.
 (Dr. Bettina Love)

 - Accomplice: will focus more on dismantling the structures that oppress that individual or group—and such work will be directed by the stakeholders in the marginalized group.
-(Colleen Clemens / Teaching Tolerance)
+(Colleen Clemens / Learning for Justice)

 - Activism: an intentional action with the goal of bringing about social change.
 (Amherst College)